Guilherme Salas: Stock Car Pro Series

 Salas' first experience in Stock Car came in 2015, when he joined Popó Bueno for the all-star race in Goiânia, but the pair retired from the race.
 He competed in the all-star race again in 2016, this time with Ricardo Maurício, and the pair took pole position and finished third in the race.
 He then joined the grid for the final five races of the season with RZ Motorsport, and took a best result of tenth.

-His first full season was in 2017 with Vogel Motorsport alongside Gabriel Casagrande.
+Salas' first full season was in 2017 with Vogel Motorsport alongside Gabriel Casagrande.
 He took his first solo podium in Cascavel.
 Overall, he finished 22nd in the final standings.
 For the 2018 season, he joined Bardahl Hot Car, but only competed in the first six rounds of the championship before having to leave due to a lack of sponsors.
 He then competed in the final Goiânia round of the 2019 season alongside his Stock Light campaign, replacing Marcos Gomes who was competing in the Asian Le Mans Series.

 Salas returned full-time to Stock Car for the 2020 season, continuing his partnership with KTF Sports.
 He took his maiden pole position in the second visit to Goiânia.
 His maiden win came one round later at the same circuit.
 With an additional three podiums, he finished tenth in the championship.

-In the 2021 season, he took one win on his way to 14th in the standings.
+In the 2021 season, Salas took one win on his way to 14th in the standings.
 He then improved to twelfth overall in 2022.
 He finished on the podium early in the 2023 season in Interlagos, and with another podium in Cascavel, he finished twelfth once again.

 In 2024, Salas finished inside the points consistently for most of the season, barring a double retirement in Belo Horizonte.
 However, he was replaced by Gomes for the international rounds in Argentina and Uruguay, as he was no longer in contention for the championship.
 He returned in better form, finishing on the podium in Goiânia.
 He then took the final pole position of the season in Interlagos, and went on to win the feature race.
 With this victory, his third in the series, he finished 20th in the standings.

 For the 2025 season, Salas left KTF Sports after six seasons and joined Cavaleiro Sports under the Cavaleiro Valda banner alongside Maurício, the same driver he scored his same Stock Car podium with in 2016.
 The season began strong with a third-place podium in the opening race, which he dedicated to his grandfather, who had recently passed away.
 In Cascavel, he finished on the podium once again in the sprint race.
 He took the lead of the championship in Velopark, where he claimed pole position and led every lap to win the shortened feature race.